 The use of tobacco in any form is not permitted at any time.
-Electronic cigarettes or vaporizers (with or without tobacco) are not allowed on campus or official Harding events.
+Electronic cigarettes or vaporizers (with or without tobacco) are not allowed on campus or official Harding 6.
+Men's tank tops are limited events.

 MODEST AND APPROPRIATE DRESS